Shallow vs Deep Copy (with examples)

 If there are no children?

-Since the concept of deep vs shallow concerns treatment of children, it's meaningless to talk about deep vs shallow copying of objects (or arrays) that doesn't have any children.
-When creating a copy of an array of integers for example, the copy can be viewed as both shallow and deep.
+Since the concept of deep vs shallow concerns treatment of children, it’s meaningless to talk about deep vs shallow copying of objects (or arrays) that doesn’t have any children.
+When creating a copy of an array of integers for example, the copy can be seen as both shallow (no children were copied) and deep (all children were copied).

 pointerA = pointerB?